Television is Plato’s cave.

 If you want to have a life, you have to get reality.
 Get real, and get a life.

-In the past year, I have watched exactly 2.75 hours of television.
+In 2006, I watched exactly 2.75 hours of television.
 (Forty-five minutes of Star Trek, and two hours of “O Brother, Where Art Thou?”.)
-I haven’t been bored!
+I wasn’t bored!

 I moved to a new state and got a new job.
 I served on the Parent Council at my kids’ school.
 I wrote half a dozen short stories.
 I wrote a linguistics paper and presented it at a conference.
 I visited with family and friends.
 I played with my children every day.
 I read dozens of books.
 I learned to cook (somewhat).
 I practiced my banjo.
 I joined a Druid order and started a blog…